-Lifeline is the FCC's program to help make communications services more affordable for low-income consumers.
-Currently, the Lifeline program provides up to a \$9.25 monthly discount on bundled voice and minimum-standard or above-minimum-standard broadband service for eligible low-income subscribers, up to a \$5.25 monthly discount for standalone voice service or bundled voice and below-minimum-standard broadband service for eligible low-income subscribers, and up to \$34.25 per month for those on Tribal lands.
+Lifeline is the FCC's program to help make communications services more affordable for lowincome consumers.
+Currently, the Lifeline program provides up to a \$9.25 monthly discount on bundled voice and minimum-standard or above-minimum-standard broadband service for eligible low-income subscribers, up to a \$5.25 monthly discount for standalone voice service or bundled voice and below-minimum-standard broadband service for eligible low-income subscribers,4 and up to \$34.25 per month for those on Tribal lands.
 Subscribers may receive a Lifeline discount on either a wireline or a wireless service.
 Only ETCs may receive Lifeline support and provide Lifeline service to qualifying low-income consumers, and all ETCs must offer Lifeline service.
 47 C.F.R. §§ 54.5,101(d),201(a)(1).

-On April 26, 2022, the Company filed its Petition with the Commission seeking to be designated as an ETC. Notice of the request was published in the Commission's Official Bulletin No. 1271 dated May 13, 2021, with an intervention period of fifteen days.
+On June 28, 2022, the Company filed its Petition with the Commission seeking expansion of its ETC designation.
+Notice of the request was published in the Commission's Official Bulletin No. 1275 dated July 8, 2022, with an intervention period of fifteen days.
 No intervention or protest was filed.
 As set forth in the Petition, the Company plans to offer all of the supported services required by the Act through its own facilities or a combination of own facilities and resale of another carrier's services.
-Since the Company intends to provide support services by using its own facilities or a combination of own facilities and resale of another carrier's services, the Company does not need to seek FCC forbearance from the requirement that ETCs must provide services using their own facilities, at least in part.
+Since the Company intends to provide support services by using its own facilities or a combination of own facilities and resale of another carrier's services, the Company does not need to seek FCC forbearance from the requirement that ETCs must provide services using their own facilities, at least in part.5